Software Testing Resume Template for 2 to 6 Years Experience

 Testing resume 4

-#5) Take a moment to review your readiness with respect to skill acquisition required to apply the job of your choice.
+#5) Take a moment to review your readiness with respect to the skill acquisition required to apply for the job of your choice.

 • If QTP is not my area of interest, I just move on and apply for a Manual Testing job that better suits my skill.

-• But if I want to pursue Automation Testing, I could take a few day’s time, work on building the skill.
+• But if I want to pursue Automation Testing, I can take a few days’ time and work on building the skill.
 Once I move to anywhere between 3-5 rating level, I may reconsider a QTP career.

 Once listing, rating and self-evaluating is through, the next step is to think of a template.